+These Cinnamon Sugar Donuts are baked, not fried and are gluten-free!
 These cake like doughnuts are lightly spiced with cinnamon and nutmeg and then gently rolled in cinnamon sugar.
-These are baked, not fried and are gluten-free!

 Ok, it's time for a confession.